SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) have proven effective for node classification by modeling structural dependencies in graph data.
-However, real-world graphs frequently exhibit long-tail distributions \cite{10.1145/3705323, 10.1145/3637528.3671880, 10.1145/3511808.3557381}, making it difficult to learn from underrepresented classes.

-Recent approaches to data imbalance often adopt the Vicinal Risk Minimization (VRM) principle \cite{chapelle2000vicinal}, which minimizes loss over a synthetic neighborhood of the training data—extended from Empirical Risk Minimization (ERM) \cite{vapnik1998statistical} that focuses solely on the existing data points.
-Typically, VRM is instantiated via interpolation techniques like Mixup \cite{zhang2017mixup} and SMOTE \cite{chawla2002smote}, and has been adapted for long-tailed graph learning in methods including GraphSMOTE~\cite{zhao2021graphsmote} and MixupForGraph \cite{wang2021mixup}, etc. However, these methods often apply mathematic operations over input embeddings or hidden features, failing to preserve the rich manifold structure of text-attributed graphs (TAGs).
+Graph Neural Networks (GNNs) have proven effective for node classification by modeling structural dependencies~\cite{kipf2016semi,hamilton2017inductive,rong2020deep}.
+However, real-world graphs frequently exhibit long-tail distributions \cite{ma2025class, wang2021distance, 10.1145/3637528.3671880}, making it difficult to learn underrepresented classes.
+Recent approaches to data imbalance often adopt the Vicinal Risk Minimization (VRM) principle \cite{chapelle2000vicinal}, which minimizes loss over a synthetic neighborhood of the training data—extending Empirical Risk Minimization (ERM) that focuses solely on the existing data~\cite{vapnik1998statistical}.
+Typically, VRM is instantiated via interpolation like Mixup \cite{zhang2017mixup} and SMOTE \cite{chawla2002smote}, and has been adapted for long-tailed graph learning~\cite{zhao2021graphsmote,wang2021mixup}.
+However, these methods often apply mathematic operations over input embeddings or hidden features, failing to preserve the rich manifold structure of text-attributed graphs (TAGs).

 Advances in large language models (LLMs) present new opportunities for data augmentation by offering external knowledge and creative generation.
-However, prior LLM-based augmentation approaches typically rely on zero-shot or few-shot prompting~\cite{li-etal-2023-synthetic,yu2024leveraginglargelanguagemodels}, which usually fail to generate samples within the neighborhood of minority instances, as required by the VRM principle.
-Nevertheless, VRM has been demonstrated critical in improving long-tailed node classification.
-As shown in Figure~\ref{fig:intro}a, VRM-guided numeric interpolation with nearest neighbors yields synthetic embeddings that outperform ERM-style embedding duplication.
+However, existing work on LLM-based augmentation typically rely on zero-shot or few-shot prompting~\cite{li-etal-2023-synthetic,yu2024leveraginglargelanguagemodels}, which usually fail to generate samples within the neighborhood of minority instances, as required by VRM principle.
+Nevertheless, VRM has been shown critical in data augmentation, especially in improving long-tailed node classification.
+As seen in Figure~\ref{fig:fig1}d (i), VRM-guided numeric interpolation with nearest neighbors outperform ERM-style embedding duplication in node classification.

-Motivated by this insight, we hypothesize that prompting strategies explicitly designed to mimic interpolation will surpass standard zero/few-shot approaches, which is subsequently validated by the results in Figure \ref{fig:intro}b.
+Motivated by this insight, we hypothesize that prompting strategies explicitly designed to mimic numeric interpolation will surpass standard zero/few-shot approaches, validated by the results in Figure~\ref{fig:fig1}d (ii).
 Furthermore, integrating controlled prompting into LLM generation can alleviate common pitfalls of numeric interpolation, enabling manifold-aware, boundary-enriching augmentation that effectively exploits the knowledge encoded in LLMs (see Figure \ref{fig:fig1}).

 While LLM-based interpolation shows great potential, it also carries the risk of generating noisy samples.
 To mitigate this, we leverage the inherent structure of the graph as a natural filter.
 Using a confidence-based edge assignment strategy, noisy samples tend to remain isolated, limiting their influence on downstream tasks.
 In contrast, synthesized nodes aligned with the original distribution will be connected with the original graph, allowing GNN layers to reinforce their alignment through neighborhood aggregation.